How to Stop Emotional Eating, A Crucial Guide, Part 1: Tackling the Causes of Emotional Eating

-Since young, my parents would cook hard-boiled eggs during special occasions (like birthdays, religious festivals, Chinese New Year, etc), and color them with red dye on the shells, a popular Chinese practice.
+Since young, my parents would cook hard-boiled eggs during special occasions (like birthdays, religious festivals, Chinese New Year, etc.), and color them with red dye on the shells, a popular Chinese practice.
 My parents would tell me to eat at least one egg for good fortune.

-This was why I always felt I needed to eat eggs whenever I see them, particularly hard boiled ones, and particularly the yolk.
+This was why I always felt I needed to eat eggs whenever I see them, particularly hard boiled ones, particularly the yolk.
 Eggs were like precious treasures.
 In my mind, the more eggs I ate, the more good fortune I would have, and the better I would be.

 Again, this was a false perception.
 Eggs are eggs, and good fortune is good fortune.
 Eggs may be used to convey good fortune, but they are not the same thing.
-In my mind, I had mashed up the 2 things as one, when they aren’t.
+In my mind, I had mashed up the two things as one, when they aren’t.

 Step #4 (if needed): Resolve the triggers themselves

 Sometimes, we turn to food in the face of certain situations because we are unaware of how to deal with them the right way, which led to food/eating coming in as a makeshift solution.

 Hence, detaching eating from the trigger isn’t enough – we have to address the trigger directly.